mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

 Often they want to quickly spin up 50 machines to churn through 100 TB of data for five minutes, generate a plot, and then stare at that plot for an hour.
-Then, when they get an idea, they want to do that again, right now.
+Then, when they get an idea, they want to do that again, immediately.
-They're comfortable waiting for a few minutes, but if there is an hour-long wait in the queue then they're going to switch off to something else, and they're probably not going to try this workflow in the future.
+They're comfortable waiting for a minute or two, but if there is an hour-long wait in the queue then they're going to switch off to something else, and they're probably not going to try this workflow again in the future.

 These bursty workloads don't fit into most HPC job scheduling policies.
 These policies are designed to optimize not for on-demand computing, but for high utilization and batch jobs.
 This policy causes some users a great deal of pain because it means long wait times even for very short jobs.

-Today there are a few solutions to this, but they aren't great
+Today there are a few solutions to this, but they're not perfect without some help from IT.

 -  **Users** end up doing one of the following: